scality/runner-manager/docs/run-it-locally.md

 ```bash
 docker-compose up --build
 ```

+## (Optional) Ngrok setup

+As the openstack-actions-runner depends on webhook to work properly.

+Ngrok can help you setup a public url to be used with GitHub webhooks.

+Create an account on ngrok.com and configure ngrok on your laptop following the doc on the website.

 And on the side you can run ngrok to create a public url for you to work with webhooks.